 We have long supported family dairy farms, from our “Save Family Farms” campaign in the early days, to the Caring Dairy program that we use today.
 Since 2011, the Caring Dairy program has worked with family farms to support sustainable agricultural practices, top-notch animal care, and dignified conditions for farm workers.
 Seven years into the program, we are excited to be able to report that it has produced significant results.

 How Does Caring Dairy Work?

 Here’s how it works: Farms that supply dairy to Ben & Jerry's join the Caring Dairy program voluntarily, and for their efforts they receive an additional premium on top of their regular milk price.
 The program focuses on building soil health as the very foundation of a successful farm, but there’s a lot more to it.
 All participating farms must meet the basic standards of the program, which include cow care, planet stewardship, and farmer and farm worker support.
 Farms that go beyond these basic requirements to higher levels of achievement can earn a higher premium.
 Each year, farms must complete a self-assessment to evaluate their farm against key criteria, complete two improvement plans based on the results of their assessment, and attend three workshops for further learning.
-Farms participating in the program are third-party verified by Where Food Comes From.
+The assessment results from farms participating in the program are third-party verified by Where Food Comes From.